Olamide-Oropo/Olamide-Oropo/README.md

 ## Hey There,I'm Habib Olamide Oropo
 - 👋 Hi, I’m @Olamide-Oropo
-- 👀 I’m interested in Frontend Web development and React
+- 👀 I’m interested in Frontend Web development and visual animations
-- 🌱 I’m currently learning Type script
+- 🌱 I’m currently learning NextJs and Framer motion.
 - 💞️ I’m looking to collaborate in many fields to take on interesting challenges 😃
 - 📫 How to reach me oropohabib@gmail.com